tommyzhouyz/evolve/README.md

 - Keep track of high scores.
   - In a single play session.
   - Or across all sessions by reading/writing to a file.
-- Allow the player to wrap around the edges of the board.
+- Allow the player to wrap around the edges of the gamePanel.

 ## ![Black Diamond](images/black-diamond.png) Advanced